awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/SSLNET.SingleInstance.md

 + Gets the PFX certificate and password from an Amazon S3 bucket

-  Don't forget to to add an `AmazonS3ReadOnlyAccess` policy to the `aws-elasticbeanstalk-service-role` to access the SSL certificate and password files on the Amazon S3 bucket\.
+  Add an `AmazonS3ReadOnlyAccess` policy to the `aws-elasticbeanstalk-service-role` to access the SSL certificate and password files on the Amazon S3 bucket\.

 + Installs the certificate

 + Binds the certificate to port 443

-  See the comment above the `Remove-WebBinding` command if you want to remove the HTTP endpoint \(port 80\)\.
+  If you want to remove the HTTP endpoint \(port 80\), see the comment above the `Remove-WebBinding` command\.

 **Example \.ebextensions/https\-instance\-dotnet\.config**